keboola/developers-docs/extend/common-interface/config-file.md

 This structure is processed and stored within a job, so it can be analyzed, processed and aggregated later.

-To keep track of the consumed resources in the case of an component failure, **it is recommended to write the usage file regularly** during the component run, not only at the end.
+To keep track of the consumed resources in the case of a component failure, **it is recommended to write the usage file regularly** during the component run, not only at the end.

-*Note: As the structure of the state file is pre-defined, the content of the usage file is strictly validated and a wrong format will cause an component failure.*
+*Note: As the structure of the state file is pre-defined, the content of the usage file is strictly validated and a wrong format will cause a component failure.*

 ## Examples
 To create an example configuration, use the [Debug API call](/extend/component/running/#preparing-the-data-folder).
 You will get a
-`stage_0.zip` archive in your *Storage* --- *File uploads*, which will contain the `config.json` file.
+`stage_0.zip` archive in your **Storage** --- **File uploads**, which will contain the `config.json` file.
 You can also use these configuration structure to create an API request for actually [running a component](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job).
 If you want to manually pass configuration options in the API request, be sure to wrap it around in the `configData` node.